Gulf of Tonkin incident: Later statements about the incident

 Squadron Commander James Stockdale was one of the U.S. pilots flying overhead during the second alleged attack.
 Stockdale writes in his 1984 book Love and War: "[I] had the best seat in the house to watch that event, and our destroyers were just shooting at phantom targets—there were no PT boats there ...
 There was nothing there but black water and American fire power."
 Stockdale at one point recounts seeing Turner Joy pointing her guns at Maddox.
 Stockdale said his superiors ordered him to keep quiet about this.
 After he was captured, this knowledge became a heavy burden.
 He later said he was concerned that his captors would eventually force him to reveal what he knew about the second incident.

-In 1995, retired Vietnamese defense minister, Võ Nguyên Giáp, meeting with former Secretary McNamara, denied that Vietnamese gunboats had attacked American destroyers on 4 August, while admitting to the attack on 2 August.
+In 1995, retired Vietnamese defense minister, Võ Nguyên Giáp, meeting with former Secretary McNamara, denied that Vietnamese gunboats had attacked American destroyers on 4 August, while agreeing that an attack occurred on 2 August.
 A taped conversation of a meeting several weeks after passage of the Gulf of Tonkin Resolution was released in 2001, revealing that McNamara expressed doubts to Johnson that the attack had even occurred.

 In the fall of 1999, retired Senior CIA Engineering Executive S. Eugene Poteat wrote that he was asked in early August 1964 to determine if the radar operator's report showed a real torpedo boat attack or an imagined one.
 He asked for further details on time, weather and surface conditions.
 No further details were forthcoming.
 In the end he concluded that there were no torpedo boats on the night in question, and that the White House was interested only in confirmation of an attack, not that there was no such attack.